National Coal Board: Formation and organisation

-The NCB was one of a number of public corporations created by Clement Attlee's post-war Labour government to manage nationalised industries.
-The Coal Industry Nationalisation Act received royal assent on 12 July 1946 and the NCB was formally constituted on 15 July, with Lord Hyndley as its chairman.
-On 1 January 1947 a notice posted at every colliery in the country read, "This colliery is now managed by the National Coal Board on behalf of the people".
+The NCB was one of several public corporations created by Clement Attlee's post-war Labour government to manage nationalised industries.
+The Coal Industry Nationalisation Act 1946 received royal assent on 12 July 1946, and the NCB was formally constituted on 15 July, with Lord Hyndley as its chairman.
+On 1 January 1947, a notice posted at every colliery in the country read, "This colliery is now managed by the National Coal Board on behalf of the people".
 Opencast operations were taken over on 1 April 1952.

 The NCB acquired 958 collieries, the property of about 800 companies.
 Compensation of £164,660,000 was paid to the owners for the collieries and £78,457,000 to former owners and for other assets such as 55 coke ovens, 85 brickworks and 20 smokeless fuel plants.
 The collieries it had acquired varied considerably in size and output.
 Coal was mined from seams that varied from 20 to 200 inches thick and the average pit produced 245,000 tons annually.
 More than a third of collieries produced less than 100,000 tons and 50 collieries produced more than 700,000 tons.